MegSesh/CPU-Path-Tracer/README.md

 ### Operating Instructions

-- Download the code, open in QT Creator, build, and run.
+Download the code, open the .pro file (under assignment_package) in QT Creator, build, and run.
 A GUI should appear like the one below:

 ![](./renders/gui_interface.png)

-Functionality includes the following:
+GUI functionality includes the following:
 - `File -> Load Scene`: This will open a file browser where you can locate the .json scene file that you wish to render.
 Look at the scene_files folder for example scene files.
 - `File -> Render Scene`: This will render the scene displayed in the viewer according to all the settings on the GUI.
 - `Samples Count`: This is the square root of the samples you wish to render.
 So putting in "10" will be 100 samples.